 - gas, telecommunications, electrical, and other utilities

 Thrust block: Provide concrete thrust blocks at points where piping changes directions or at dead ends.
 Thrust blocks shall be designed and installed as indicated in Standard Specification 7-11.
-Also, thrust blocks must conform to Standard Plan Nos.
-330a and 330b.
+Also, thrust blocks must conform to Standard Plans 330a and 330b.

 For pipes larger than 12 inch diameter, or where water pressures are higher and/or soil conditions are poor, the developer engineer shall design the correct block size.
 All thrust block designs will require the approval of SPU PDEB prior to installation.
 The stamped calculations shall be submitted to SPU PDEB for review and approval.

-Test pressure for field testing water main pipe: Field pressure testing for water mains shall be in accordance with Standard Specification 7-11.
-3(1).
-Field hydrostatic testing of various diameter ductile iron water main pipes and appurtenances shall be:
+Test pressure for field testing water main pipe: Field pressure testing for water mains shall be in accordance with Standard Specification 7-11.3(11)A. Field hydrostatic testing of various diameter ductile iron water main pipes and appurtenances shall be:

 Test Pressure for Field Testing Water Main Pipes